MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

   This setting applies to:

-  - Android 8 (Oreo) and newer
+  - Android 8 (Oreo) and newer personally owned devices with a work profile

-- **Prevent app installations from unknown sources in the personal profile**: By design, Android Enterprise personally-owned work profile devices can't install apps from sources other than the Play Store.
+- **Prevent app installations from unknown sources in the personal profile**: By design, Android Enterprise personally owned devices with a work profile can't install apps from sources other than the Play Store.
 This setting allows administrators more control of app installations from unknown sources. **Block** prevents app installations from sources other than the Google Play Store in the personal profile.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow app installations from unknown sources in the personal profile.
-By nature, personally-owned work profile devices are intended to be dual-profile:
+By nature, personally owned devices with a work profile are intended to be dual-profile:

-  - A personally-owned work profile managed using MDM.
+  - A personally owned devices with a work profile managed using MDM.
   - A personal profile that's isolated from MDM management.

 ### Connectivity